rails/rails/guides/source/configuring.md

 Controls whether requests should be handled concurrently.
 This should only be set to `false` if application code is not thread safe.
 Defaults to `true`.

+#### `config.application_url`

+Sets the url for the application.
+This url can be used via `Rails.application.url`.
+It will also be used to set the `Rails.application.default_url_options`, unless they are set otherwise.

 #### `config.asset_host`

 Sets the host for the assets.
 Useful when CDNs are used for hosting assets, or when you want to work around the concurrency constraints built-in in browsers using different domain aliases.
 Shorter version of `config.action_controller.asset_host`.